 Serves 4.

-Julie and Francesco have collected dishware, drinking glasses, cutlery, and ceramics over the years from European markets including the weekly flea market in Puglia, which changes location each Sunday—Francavilla, Ostuni, Cisternino/Ceglie, and Lecce.
+Julie and Francesco have collected dishware, drinking glasses, cutlery, and ceramics over the years from European markets including the weekly flea market in Puglia, which changes location each Sunday: Francavilla, Ostuni, Cisternino/Ceglie, and Lecce.

-Julie’s Instagram feed is full of random bits of beauty, and in reality she and Francesco are truly surrounded by them.
+Julie’s Instagram feed is full of random bits of beauty, and in reality she and Francesco are surrounded by them.
 Every corner is a vignette that is a gift to the senses.

-Julie once said to me, “the most important ingredient in Italian cooking is time.”
-In these crazy days of ours, time spent at Julie and Francesco’s workshops is a reminder of some simple rules—eat local, don’t waste, preserve good traditions, respect the makers, take care of this earth, and slow down enough to gather.
+Julie once said to me, “The most important ingredient in Italian cooking is time.”
+In these crazy days of ours, time spent at Julie and Francesco’s workshops is a reminder of some simple rules: eat local, don’t waste, preserve good traditions, respect the makers, take care of this Earth, and slow down enough to gather.
 Because, in the end, isn’t that what life is really all about?

 To get your hands on this beautiful cookbook, contact Julie and Francesco via email at [email protected].